programmfabrik/fylr-gitbook/_INTERNAL.md

 For access to Wasabi the script uses the AWS CLI tools (https://github.com/aws/aws-cli, Debian package `awscli`).
 Before using the script the tools must be configured (`aws configure`).
 Use the "AWS Access Key ID" and "AWS Secret Access Key" of an authorized user and use `eu-central-1` as the "Default region name".

+For storing the release assets, the bucket `fylr-releases` is used.
+Files are only added when they are not present yet, so in case a release is changed later, a manual cleanup of the mirrored files is required.